 The couple initiated their lawsuit in 2011.
-The case was decided on April 11, 2013 when the judge presiding over the trial agreed that the facility discriminated against the couple based on sexual orientation and ordered that the practice be stopped.
+The case was decided on April 11, 2013, when the judge presiding over the trial agreed that the facility discriminated against the couple based on sexual orientation and ordered that the practice is stopped.

 Following the ruling, the attorney for the defendant complained that the judge ignored his client’s first amendment rights.
 The attorney, Jim Hochberg said that it was important for this decision to be made known to the public as it could have far-reaching consequences.

 But, the Hawaii Civil Rights Commission had joined the lawsuit against the Aloha Bed and Breakfast.
 Following the decision, the commission’s Executive Director, William Hoshijo said:

 “The court’s decision is based on Hawaii’s strong state civil rights laws which prohibit discrimination.
 When visitors or residents are subjected to discrimination, they suffer the sting of indignity, humiliation, and outrage, but we are all demeaned and our society diminished by unlawful discrimination.”

 Lawsuit About Discrimination Based on Sexual Orientation Rising

 It seems that as more and more Americans view same-sex relationships as being normal, a greater number of people are turning to the courts when they are discriminated against because of sexual orientation.
 Laws against discrimination due to sexual orientation are becoming more prevalent as same-sex marriages are being allowed in more states.